mediaopt/paypal-commercetools-connector/docs/PayPal.md

-### 9. SetCustomType For Customer
+### 12. SetCustomType For Customer

-Set the custom type of a payment to braintree-customer-type so that custom fields like CreateVaultSetupTokenRequest can be set.
+Set the custom type of a payment to paypal-customer-type so that custom fields like CreateVaultSetupTokenRequest can be set.

 ***Endpoint:***